Best Shoes for Arthritis UK: Relief for Sore, Stiff Feet

 Orthotics for Arthritis

-NHS podiatrists frequently prescribe custom orthotic insoles for people with arthritis.
-These orthotics serve several purposes:
+NHS podiatrists regularly prescribe custom orthotic insoles for arthritis.
+They do a few things at once:

-• Offloading joints: redistributing pressure away from inflamed or damaged joints to reduce pain during walking.
+- Offloading joints: shifting pressure away from inflamed or damaged joints to reduce pain when you walk.

-• Correcting biomechanics: realigning the foot and ankle to prevent compensatory movement patterns that can cause problems further up the body.
+- Correcting biomechanics: realigning the foot and ankle so you're not compensating in ways that cause problems further up the body.

-• Reducing deformity progression: supporting the arch and forefoot to slow the development of bunions, claw toes, and other deformities associated with RA.
+- Slowing deformity: supporting the arch and forefoot to slow the development of bunions, claw toes, and other RA-related changes.

-Custom orthoses are available free through NHS podiatry (via GP referral) or privately from registered podiatrists.
-When choosing shoes to use with arthritis orthotics, ensure they have removable insoles and adequate internal depth.
+Custom orthoses are free through NHS podiatry (via GP referral) or available privately from registered podiatrists.
+Whatever shoes you pair them with, make sure they have removable insoles and enough internal depth.

 Seeking NHS Support

-If arthritis is affecting your feet, the following NHS and charitable services can help:
+If arthritis is affecting your feet, these services can help:

-• GP referral: your GP can refer you to NHS podiatry or rheumatology for assessment.
-Podiatrists can prescribe orthotics and advise on footwear, while rheumatologists manage the underlying condition.
+- GP referral: your GP can refer you to NHS podiatry or rheumatology.
+Podiatrists prescribe orthotics and advise on footwear.
+Rheumatologists manage the underlying condition.

-• Versus Arthritis helpline: the UK's leading arthritis charity offers free advice and support on 0800 5200 520, including guidance on footwear and assistive devices.
+- Versus Arthritis helpline: free advice and support on 0800 5200 520, including guidance on footwear and assistive devices.

-• Bespoke footwear from NHS orthotists: for severe cases where off-the-shelf shoes are not suitable, NHS orthotists can design and manufacture bespoke therapeutic footwear tailored to the exact shape of your feet.
+- Bespoke footwear from NHS orthotists: for severe cases where off-the-shelf shoes won't work, NHS orthotists can design and make bespoke therapeutic footwear tailored to the exact shape of your feet.

-Tip: Always fit shoes in the afternoon when feet are at their largest due to natural swelling throughout the day.
-This is especially important for people with arthritis, where swelling can be significantly worse later in the day.
-Shoes that feel comfortable in the morning may become painfully tight by evening.
+Tip: Always fit shoes in the afternoon when your feet are at their largest.
+This matters even more with arthritis, where swelling can be noticeably worse later in the day.
+A shoe that feels comfortable at 9am may be painfully tight by 4pm.